This post may contain affiliate links.

 I love the results and the closet feels warmer now.
 I share more on how I accomplished this project in this video:

-Here are a few cold-weather camping tips I've seen from people who live in cold climate:
+Here are a few cold-weather camping tips I've seen from people who live in cold climates:

 - Line the backs of cabinets (that are on an exterior wall) with Reflectix to help prevent heat from escaping through the walls.